tarkant/svg-dom-arrows/README.md

 }, true);
 ```

-Below the result with an arrow going from the starting to ending divs with an arrow marker:
+Below the result with an arrow going from the starting to ending DIVs with an arrow marker:

 ![line-path-example-w-markers](https://github.com/tarkant/svg-dom-arrows/blob/master/images/line-path-example-w-markers.png)